-How do I configure a secondary private IP address for my Amazon EC2 instance?
+How do I configure a secondary private IPv4 address on my EC2 instance?

-I want to configure a secondary private IP address for my Amazon Elastic Compute Cloud (Amazon EC2) instance.
+I want to configure a secondary private IPv4 address on my Amazon Elastic Compute Cloud (Amazon EC2) instance.
 How do I do that?

-You can assign a secondary private IP address to an Amazon EC2 instance when you launch the instance.
-If you already launched the EC2 instance, you can assign a secondary private IP address to the network interface.
+You can assign a secondary private IPv4 address to an Amazon EC2 instance when you launch the instance.
+If you already launched the EC2 instance, then you can assign a secondary private IP address to the network interface.

 - Assign the secondary IPv4 address to your instance.

 - Configure the instance operating system to recognize the new IP address.

 For Windows Server, see Configuring a secondary private IPv4 address for your Windows instance.